November 17, 2023

 How To File A Complaint With The ASA:

-Let’s say you’ve seen something that breaks the advertising codes, you feel this is unjust and decide to report it to the ASA.
+Let’s say you’ve seen something that breaks the advertising codes, you feel this is unjust, and decide to report it to the ASA.
 Thankfully, the process is straightforward.

 1. Before filing a complaint, there are a few boxes that you need to tick before escalating it to the ASA to make sure your complaint is fairly assessed.

 1. The starting point is to ensure that your complaint is covered by the ASA and CAP before completing the online form on the ASA’s website.
-They cover a wide range of ads, including those on the internet, mobile devices, press, radio, TV, companies’ own websites, commercial emails and texts, posters, billboards, leaflets, brochures, at cinemas, and in direct mail.
-However, sometimes lines and jurisdictions over an issue are blurry so if a consumer is ever unsure, they can contact the ASA directly.
+They cover a wide range of ads, including those on the internet, mobile devices, press, radio, TV, companies’ websites, commercial emails and texts, posters, billboards, leaflets, brochures, at cinemas, and in direct mail.
+However, sometimes lines and jurisdictions over an issue are blurry, so if a consumer is ever unsure, they can contact the ASA directly.

 1. You should be prepared to describe the ad and provide the claims you object to, which may require referring to the CAP codes.

-1. After you’ve collected everything you will need to submit a complaint, scroll down to the “Continue” button at the bottom of their “Make a complaint” page and submit your evidence and information accordingly.
+1. After you’ve collected everything, you will need to submit a complaint.
+Scroll down to the “Continue” button at the bottom of their “Make a complaint” page and submit your evidence and information accordingly.

 So what can you expect after filing your complaint?
 You’ll receive a complaint reference number and the name of the person handling your case.
 The party who filed the complaint will never have their name disclosed to the advertiser unless it’s being made on behalf of a company or is strictly relevant to the case.